 HCC Foundation Scholarship

 The HCC Foundation Scholarship Committee awards a number of scholarships with different criteria and dollar amounts for the fall and spring semesters to students taking at least six credits and who have at least a 2.0 GPA.
 Students must complete the 2018-2019 FAFSA for scholarship consideration.
 Hagerstown Community College’s school code for the FAFSA is 002074.
 Applicants must register for classes by the application deadline date each semester.
 First semester students should submit a copy of their high school transcript or college transcripts to the Admissions Office.
 Scholarships are based on financial need and academic promise.
 Most scholarships are for a one-year period.
 Students cannot receive financial aid at two schools during the same semester.
 Students should apply each semester and incomplete applications will not be considered for a potential award.
 In addition, students must maintain at least a 2.0 cumulative GPA to remain eligible for a scholarship.
+The application deadline for the spring semester is January 4, 2019.
 Complete the HCC Foundation Scholarship Application Form online.

 HCC Faculty/Foundation Scholarship for Academic Excellence